Back to Reputation Management

 The good news?
 You don't need to craft Pulitzer-winning prose.
 You just need responses that sound like a real person wrote them — because, well, a real person did.
 And that person is you.

-So, What Makes a Review Response Sound Genuinely Human?
+What Makes a Review Response Sound Genuinely Human for Your Restaurant or Bar?

 Next, Personality.
 Write like you’d actually chat to a regular at the bar.
 If you’re naturally warm and a bit chatty, let that shine through.
 If you’re more understated and to-the-point, that’s perfectly fine too.
-The worst thing you can do is adopt some corporate drone voice that completely clashes with the experience of walking through your doors.
+The worst thing is adopting a corporate drone voice that completely clashes with the experience of walking through your doors.
 Be yourself, or at least, be your venue's self.

-With those three ideas in mind, here are seven templates you can tweak and use tonight.
+Keep these three ideas in mind, and you're set.
+Here are seven templates you can tweak and use tonight.

 When they write: "Great food, lovely atmosphere, will definitely come back!"